John-Beomseok-Kim/Hexeract/README.md

 ---
 # Notes on Modificaiton
+- fads

-## Penteract Calculator (In Wroking Progress...)
+## Penteract Calculator (In Working Progress)
-If one wants to have difftent print volume
+If one wants to have a different print volume
-- Recomended X-axis "Print Voulume" : 250mm ≤ (x axis "Print Voulume) ≤ 450mm
+- Recommended X-axis "Print Volume" : 250mm ≤ (x-axis "Print Volume") ≤ 450mm
-- Havy modfifiaction will be needed to the Z axis, if one wants to go with a larger print volume then standard.
+- Significant modification will be necessary to the Z-axis if one wants to go with a larger print volume than standard.

-### How to use the calculator (In Wroking Progress...):
+### How to use the calculator (In Working Progress):
 [![](http://img.youtube.com/vi/7c40CwL1CL%M%/0.jpg)](http://www.youtube.com/watch?v=7c40CwL1CL%M% "How to Use the Calculator")

 ---